webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Whisperer-in-the-Ether.md

 ---
 aliases:
   - Whisperer in the Ether
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fantasy
+title: Whisperer in the Ether
+collection: Artifacts
+kind: Compendium
 ---
 ## Whisperer in the Ether
 >[!info] Stats
 > **Level:** 1d6+1